OpenIndiana/oi-docs/docs/handbook/getting-started.md

 Note the following limitations of support for non-global zones in the beadm utility and in related processes:

 * When using the `pkg update` command, the `-r` switch is required to upgrade all zones.
-* The `beadm` utility is not supported inside a non-global zone.
 * Non-global zone support is limited to ZFS support.
 Zones are not supported unless they are on ZFS.
 * Zones are not supported in the rpool/ROOT namespace.